Exabyte-io/documentation/docs/workflows/templating/engine.md

 We introduce in this page the basics of the syntax employed in the Jinja template engine.
 An introductory Jinja tutorial can be found under Ref. [^3], complementing the contents of the present documentation page.
 The reader is also referred to the official documentation [^4].

-## Basic Jinja Syntax
+## Basic Syntax

 In the Jinja templating language, there exist a few kinds of delimiters.
-The default delimiters are configured following the general conventions of the **Jinja syntax** [^2], as explained in the list below.
+The default delimiters are configured following the general conventions of the **Jinja syntax** [^4], as explained in the list below.

 - `{% ... %}`: for **Statements**
 - `{{ ... }}`: for **Expressions** to print to the template output